katmiller00/Python-Projects/Coffee and Wifi (Flask, HTML, Boostrap, CSV)/README.md

-# Coffee and Wifi Project - Flask, WTForms, Boostrap, and CSV
+# Coffee and Wifi Project - Flask, WTForms, Bootstrap, and CSV

 ## Concepts Utilized
 - Creating forms with Flask-WTF